Green UX – Responsible design enhances sales

 Dark themes

-Dark interfaces consume less power on many smartphones and smartwatches using AMOLED displays.
-Offering a dark mode as an optional choice for users can enhance both the user experience and the device's battery life.
+Dark interfaces use less power on many smartphones and smartwatches with AMOLED displays.
+Offering a dark mode as an optional choice can enhance both user experience and device battery life.

 Green UX in practice – results before and after optimisation

-The comparison below illustrates how optimisation in accordance with Green UX principles affects website performance, user experience, and conversions.
-"Before" depicts the site's original state, "after" reflects results following optimisation.
+The comparison below illustrates how optimisation in line with Green UX principles affects website performance, user experience, and conversions.
+"Before" shows the original state of the site, "after" highlights the results post-optimisation.

 Element